Doki Doki Literature Club review

 As for the golden ending, while I did enjoy it, I have a few disappointments with it as well:

 - The total exclusion of Monika.
 Sayori doesn't even have any lines to give closure to what happened to Monika; she doesn't discuss how she feels toward her after finding everything out, whether she's still suffering the pain of deletion, or the possibility of convincing her to come back.

 - That there's no chance to talk to a meta-aware Yuri and Natsuki, nor an explanation of why they couldn't be made aware.
 The way Sayori treats the epiphany in this ending makes it seem like it isn't harmful in any way if you're not confused and alone.

 - Somewhat unsatisfying closure.
 Sayori didn't make it clear whether they were going to continue to exist without me, and if so whether she was going to undergo the same pain as Monika while the game was off.
 The request "come and visit sometime, okay?" was a false promise.

-- Sayori's change in behavior from the normal ending isn't really satisfactorily explained.
-Why does me having spent time with everyone so drastically change her decision?
+- Sayori's change in behavior from the normal ending isn't really explained.
+Why does me having spent time with everyone so drastically change her reaction to power?
 She doesn't seem to even struggle with the temptation to try to claim me for herself as Monika did.
 While it's a perfectly good explanation that knowing I cared about Yuri and Natsuki enough to save scum for them convinced her that they were real even though they weren't meta-aware, Sayori should have said that if it was the case.